propublica/sunlight-congress/docs/videos.md

 <dd>A unique id for this video in the api.
 It is constructed from the chamber name and the UTC timestamp on noon of the legislative day for this video</dd>

 <dt>chamber</dt>
 <dd>The chamber whose floor this video is from.
-Possible values: "house", "whitehouse".</dd>
+Possible values: "house".</dd>

 <dt>pubdate</dt>
 <dd>The published date of this video in the HouseLive.gov RSS feed</dd>